 According to Aboriginal Australian folklore, the bunyip waits in billabongs and riverbeds for passing livestock to devour — as well as women and children.

 Rumored to lurk in the swamps, billabongs, and creeks of Australia is none other than the bunyip, a cryptid with a cute little name but a terrifying appearance.
-Amphibian-looking and almost entirely water-dwelling, the creature has been baffling residents and visitors of the great Down Under for centuries.
+Amphibian-looking and almost entirely water-dwelling, the creature has been baffling residents of the great Down Under for centuries.